What is Financial Modeling in Excel?

-Putting these numbers in our options data below, we note that the option proceeds are $504 million in 2021.
-I have assumed that 7 million options are exercised each year.
+Our options data below shows that the option proceeds were $504 million in 2021.
+We have assumed that 7 million options exercise each year.

 Stock Options: Forecast Restricted Stock Unit Data

 In addition to the stock options, there are Restricted Stock UnitsRestricted Stock UnitsRestricted Stock Units or RSU can be defined as stock-based compensation that is issued as company’s stock to an employee.
-The company establishes vesting requirements based on the performance of an individual and the length of the employment. given to the employees and are awarded and vested at the end of each of the three year performance period.
+The company establishes vesting requirements based on the performance of an individual and the length of the employment. are given to the employees and awarded and vested at the end of each three-year performance period.

 Colgate 2020 – 10K, Page 99